-- After each player rolls their balls, the referee measures the distance between the balls and jack.
+- After each player rolls their balls, the referee measures the distance between them and jack.
 The minimum distance between the jack and the ball awards a point to the bowler.

-- Each player has four balls if they play in singles or doubles, but only 3 in triples match and 2 in 4s.
+- Each player has four balls if they play in singles or doubles, but only 3 in triples matches and 2 in 4s.

-The object of the game is elementary, which is why bowls is also a popular recreational sport and activity for many people worldwide.
+The object of the game is elementary, which is why bowls are also a popular recreational sport and activity for many people worldwide.

 How to Bet on Bowls

-On the contrary, betting on bowls is fairly straightforward, as long as you take the right steps.
+On the contrary, betting on bowls is straightforward as long as you take the right steps.
 You need to know a few things before placing your first bet on bowls:

 - Moreover, the bookie must have odds available and offer competitive prices and market depth.